-- 1. Suits / ensembles should be dark grey, dark blue, black or brown.
-A pinstriped suit in these colours is also welcome. - 2.
+- 1. Suits / ensembles should be dark in either plain, pin stripe or check fabric. - 2.
 A smart shirt or blouse must be worn with the suit. - 3.
-Shoes should be comfortable, appropriate, smart, formal, closed-toe with a modest heel at most and clean.
+Shoes should be smart, formal, closed toe, with a modest heel at most, and clean.